 Cloud Foundry Security

-This topic provides an overview of Cloud Foundry (CF) security.
+This topic provides an overview of Swisscom Application Cloud security.
 For an overview of container security, see the Container Security topic.

 - Minimizes network surface area